Regional Activators

 The Regional Activators Programme is an exciting opportunity for passionate young individuals across Aotearoa to take the lead in organising community events focused on climate action.

-Supported by The BUPA Foundation, this initiative provides rangatahi with the necessary funding, resources, and mentoring to bring their communities together for meaningful discussions on climate issues.
+Supported by Auckland Council and The BUPA Foundation, this initiative provides rangatahi with the necessary funding, resources, and mentoring to bring their communities together for meaningful discussions on climate issues.

-In our pilot year, we are thrilled to offer10 prizes of $1000 each to youth committed to fostering intergenerational collaboration on climate action.
+In our pilot year, we are thrilled to offer grants between $300 - $5000 each to people committed to bringing their communities together to combat climate change

 PURPOSE